 until you cock the shutter again.
 I have read that it is better not to cock the shutter if you do not plan on using it a while.
 Internal wear due to prolonged tension on parts or the like as I understand it.

-Rangefinder: The mirror black out is a side effect of the very rangefinder like leaf shutter, which also means that this camera can flash sync all the way up to its top shutter speed (1/500s) I understand.
-Neat trick for a 1954 SLR.
-Also, the whole back of this camera is straight rangefinder.
+Rangefinder: The mirror black out is a side effect of the leaf shutter, which also means that this camera can flash sync all the way up to its top shutter speed (1/500s) I understand.

 Two dials on the bottom release the whole back.
 You load the spools directly.
-And the bottom looks just like the Kiev 4 I once owned, even down to the film rewind button, which itself is basically a Russian continuation of the German Contax rangefinder.
-The dials and controls and the film advance knob, not a lever, remind me of quite a few rangefinders I have owned.
+And the bottom looks just like the Kiev 4 I once owned, even down to the film rewind button, which itself is basically a Russian knock off of the German Contax rangefinder.

 Also that is not even taking into consideration the also affordable and quite fetching Teleskop 1.7x adapter I mentioned earlier.